clan-lol/clan-core/clanModules/single-disk/README.md

 ---
 # Primary Disk Layout

-A module for the "disk-layout" category MUST be choosen.
+A module for the "disk-layout" category MUST be chosen.

 There is exactly one slot for this type of module in the UI, if you don't fill the slot, your machine cannot boot